 The truth is, ghost assets can be found anywhere.
 In fact, a survey in 2012 found that 65% of fixed asset data is incomplete, inaccurate, or altogether missing.

-But, with the right asset tracking software in place, these pesky ghost assets can be quickly removed.
+But, with the right asset tracking system in place, these pesky ghost assets can be quickly removed.
 Once identified, the incorrect data can be updated instantly via the asset register on an employee’s mobile device.

-Things to Consider with Mobile Asset Tracking
+Factors to Consider with Mobile Asset Tracking

-Is Your Mobile Asset Tracking Software Scalable
+Is Your Mobile Asset Tracking Software Scalable?

 Say, for example, you’re a small business wanting to track your inventory.
 While there are many benefits for small businesses to track their assets, it’s also important to think about the future.
 Can the software that you have implementing be scaled up to accommodate future growth and the addition of more inventory?